PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/3-key-architecture-decisions.md

 ### 1.1.
 Purpose

-A brief overview of what this document entails.

-1) This document is to note what/which tools we will be using in developing our AI-Driven Stock/Financial App.
+This document is to note the tools we will be using in developing our AI-Driven Stock/Financial App.

 ---

 ## 2. System Overview

-Provide a simple diagram or description of the high-level system.

-1) This AI-powered app will learn from and read stock market information, presenting it in a clear, easy to understand way.
+This AI-powered app will learn from and read stock market information, presenting it in a clear, easy to understand way.

 ---